boazbk/tcs/lec_07_other_models.md

 Prove that for every $\lambda$-expression $e$ with no free variables there is an equivalent $\lambda$-expression $f$ using only the variables $x,y,z$.^[__Hint:__ You can reduce the number of variables a function takes by "pairing them up".
 That is, define a $\lambda$ expression $PAIR$ such that for every $x,y$ $PAIR xy$ is some function $f$ such that $f0=x$ and $f1=y$.
 Then use $PAIR$ to iteratively reduce the number of variables used.]

-## Bibliographical notes
+## Bibliographical notes { #othermodelsbibnotes }

 Chapter 7 in the wonderful book of Moore and Mertens [@MooreMertens11] contains a great exposition much of this material.
-Chapter 3 in Savage's book [@Savage1998models] contains a more formal description of RAM machines.
+Chapter 3 in Savage's book [@Savage1998models] contains a more formal description of RAM machines, see also the paper [@hagerup1998].
+A study of RAM algorithms that are independent of the input size (known as the "transdichotomous RAM model") was initiated by [@fredman1993].

+The RAM model can be very useful in studying the concrete complexity of practical algorithms.
+However, the exact set of operations that are allowed in the RAM model at unit cost can vary between texts and contexts.
+One needs to be careful in making such definitions, especially if the word size grows, as was already shown by Shamir [@shamir1979].

 The $\lambda$-calculus was described by Church in [@church1941].
 Pierce's book [@pierce2002types] is a canonical textbook, see also [@barendregt1984].

-Tao has [proposed](https://terrytao.wordpress.com/2014/02/04/finite-time-blowup-for-an-averaged-three-dimensional-navier-stokes-equation/) showing the Turing completeness of fluid dynamics (a "water computer") as a way of settling the question of the behavior of the Navier-Stokes equations, see this [popular article](https://www.quantamagazine.org/terence-tao-proposes-fluid-new-path-in-navier-stokes-problem-20140224/.)
+Tao has [proposed](https://terrytao.wordpress.com/2014/02/04/finite-time-blowup-for-an-averaged-three-dimensional-navier-stokes-equation/) showing the Turing completeness of fluid dynamics (a "water computer") as a way of settling the question of the behavior of the Navier-Stokes equations, see this [popular article](https://www.quantamagazine.org/terence-tao-proposes-fluid-new-path-in-navier-stokes-problem-20140224/).